ParisMonson/music_library_database_app/spec/integration/route_design.md

 ## 1. Design the Route Signature
 # Request:
-GET /artists
+GET /albums/new

 # With body parameters:
 None

 # Expected response (200 OK)
-html page with all Artists and info
+html page containing a form

 ## 2. Design the Response